 Morris gives Ross Norman – New Blood Academy class of 2016 attendee, Pencil winner, and Kingston student – as an example of someone who has such adaptability and passion.

-He recently launched Peep, a publication about celebrating side projects and creative play.
+He launched Peep, a publication about celebrating side projects and creative play.
 “Every project in Peep has play, freedom and experimentation at its core,” she says.

 03. Question your motive

 As well as questioning what you’re doing to prepare yourself for the future, Lindsay also thinks you should be asking why you’re doing it.
 “The future of the planet is still largely dependent on business seeking to grow in a sustainable way – if indeed growth is the answer.”

 Doing good will increasingly become good business, he adds, but it’s important to do this authentically and honestly.